huggingface/datasets/docs/source/exploring.rst

 Features and columns
 ------------------------------------------------------

-:class:`nlp.Dataset` is actually a table with rows and columns in which the columns are typed so querying an example (a single row) will return a python dictionnary with keys corresponding to the names of the columns of the dataset, and values corresponding to the example's value for each of the column.
+A :class:`nlp.Dataset` instance is more precisely a table with **rows** and **columns** in which the columns are typed.
+Querying an example (a single row) will thus return a python dictionnary with keys corresponding to columns names, and values corresponding to the example's value for each column.

-You can access the number of rows and columns of the dataset with various attributes for simplicity:
+You can get the number of rows and columns of the dataset with various standard attributes:

 .. code-block::